 Nanopositioning Isolator Mechanical Assembly

-Consisting of four separate precision components, Wordingham Technologies uses CNC turning to manufacture a nanopositioning isolator mechanical assembly.
+Consisting of four separate precision optomechanics components, Wordingham Technologies uses CNC turning to manufacture a nanopositioning isolator mechanical assembly.
 The nanopositioning isolator is used within leveling test equipment.
 Each of the four components, a post support leg, post support plug, height adjustment nut, and height adjustment post, is machined, via CNC turning, on a MORI SEIKI SL150 machine.
 Various materials are used, including aluminum, 360 brass, 12L14 CRS, and 303 stainless steel.
 Each component has unique features, varying in length, diameter, angle, and thread.
-CNC turning tolerances are held to ±.002″, ± 1°, true position of ø.005″, a .002″ total runout, and flatness of .002″.
+CNC turning tolerances are held to ±.002″, ± 1°, the true position of ø.005″, a .002″ total runout, and flatness of .002″.